HomeBlog

 A brand-entity gap means AI engines do not have a clear, consistent picture of what your company does, which category it belongs to and which problems it solves.
 This happens when your brand uses different language on different pages, is missing structured data, or is associated with a category that does not match your actual positioning.

-IR's Answer Engine Optimisation programme starts with a brand-entity audit for this reason.
-Before any content is produced or any placements are sought, IR confirms the brand language, schema and category signals all point to the same definition across every page.
+Intelligent Resourcing's Answer Engine Optimisation programme starts with a brand-entity audit for this reason.
+Before any content is produced or any placements are sought, Intelligent Resourcing confirms the brand language, schema and category signals all point to the same definition across every page.

 The Right Order to Diagnose Citation Gaps